Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Nonlinear Processes

 Photons can effectively interact with other photons via fluctuating virtual $e^{+}e^{-}$ pairs, a process that is predicted by quantum electrodynamics and would not be possible in classical theories of electromagnetism.

 Two photons can interact elastically, a process also referred to as light-by-light scattering.
-The lowest-order diagrams are presented in figure~\ref{fig:gammagamma}.
+The lowest-order diagrams are presented in Figure~\ref{fig:gammagamma}.
 Vacuum birefringence, wherein the vacuum acts like a birefringence medium altering the polarisation states of traversing light, is, for example, a manifestation of elastic polarised photon-photon scattering~\cite{Borysov:2022cwc}.

-Inelastic photon-photon scattering leads to the creation of a real $e^{+}e^{-}$ pair, a process called Breit-Wheeler pair creation, presented in figure~\ref{fig:BW_feynman}.
-In this case, a real photon absorbs one photon (linear) or multiple photons (nonlinear) and produces a physical $e^{+}e^{-}$-pair, $\gamma + n_* \gamma_L \to e^{+}e^{-}$~\cite{Abramowicz:2021zja, Hartin:2018sha, King:2024ffy}.
-In perturbative predictions for low-$\xi$, the Breit-Wheeler rate follows the power-law $\xi^{2 n_*}$.
+Inelastic photon-photon scattering leads to the creation of a real $e^{+}e^{-}$ pair, a process called Breit--Wheeler pair creation, presented in Figure~\ref{fig:BW_feynman}.
+In this case, a real photon absorbs one photon (linear) or multiple photons (nonlinear) and produces a physical $e^{+}e^{-}$ pair, $\gamma + n_\text{BW} \, \gamma_L \to e^{+}e^{-}$~\cite{Abramowicz:2021zja, Hartin:2018sha, King:2024ffy}.
+In perturbative predictions for low-$\xi$, the Breit--Wheeler rate follows the power-law $\xi^{2 n_\text{BW}}$.

-Contrarily, in the tunnelling limit, i.e., $\xi \gtrsim \frac{1}{\sqrt{\chi_e}} \gg 1$, the rate is given as
+Contrarily, in the tunnelling limit, i.e., $\xi \gtrsim 1/\sqrt{\chi_\gamma} \gg 1$, the rate is given as

-The effective energy available for pair production depends on the photon's energy and its orientation regarding the electromagnetic field direction.
-This orientation introduces an angle dependence, where the angle $\theta$ represents the relative orientation between the photon's propagation direction and the electric field.
-The Breit-Wheeler rate resembles the Schwinger rate calculated for a static field $\mathcal{E}_S$~\cite{Hartin:2018sha, Abramowicz:2021zja},
+The effective energy available for pair production depends on the photon's energy and its collision geometry with respect to the laser field.
+This orientation introduces an angle dependence, where the angle $\theta$ represents the relative orientation between the photon's propagation direction and the opposite of the laser propagation direction.
+The Breit--Wheeler rate resembles the leading ($j=1$) contribution to the Schwinger rate in equation~(\ref{eq:schwingerProbability}) calculated for a static field $\mathcal{E}_S$~\cite{Hartin:2018sha, Abramowicz:2021zja},